Ekkehard-Schulze/indoor-climate-logger/README.md

 Indoor climate logger for CircuitPython/CPython
 =====================

-**optional online clima monitoring via WiFi**
+**online clima monitoring via WiFi**

-- available on RaspberryPi PicoW and Pico2W
+- available for RaspberryPi PicoW and Pico2W

 **can record**